Air Conditioner Repair Checklist

 Hold the filter up to the light.
 If you can’t see any light, you should buy a new filter.

 Weeds, plants and shrubbery can obstruct your condensing system.
 This can restrict its airflow, lower its energy efficiency and impact your comfort.
 Here’s a way you can get your unit operating well again.

 - Switch off the electrical current completely at the breaker or outdoor switch.

 - Remove vegetation debris around the air conditioner.
 Once you’ve cleared all the refuse within a two-foot space, you can use a paint brush or vacuum to slowly clean the condenser fins.
-Misshapen fins can also affect efficiency, so you can attempt to adjust them with a small knife.
+Misshapen fins can also affect efficiency.

 - Use a hose nozzle to carefully take off dirt on the fins from inside the equipment.
 Don’t get water on the fan motor.

 When air conditioning units don’t have enough refrigerant, they’ll have to work much harder to remove heat and humidity from your residence.